Continuing Professional Development

 Who is it for?

-An active interest in CPD is now common practice for all professionals and the RSS believes CPD activities in statistics are for the entire RSS membership to engage with.
+An active interest in CPD is now common practice for all professionals.
+As set out in the Code of Conduct, CPD is compulsory for professional members, but the RSS encourages CPD activities in statistics for the entire RSS membership.
 Professionally qualified fellows (holders of Chartered Statistician status (CStat) or equivalent MIS or FIS) are formally obliged to do so, under the terms of the code of conduct.
 Members who hold the Chartered Scientist status (CSci) award are required to comply with an annual revalidation based on evidence of engagement in CPD.
 The Society has decided to also introduce revalidation of the CStat award, based on CPD evidence, on a five-yearly basis.

 What counts as CPD?